- January 19, 2016

 - Posted by: Rebekah Dull

-Over time, a misconception of the requirements of college have been created.
+Over time, a misconception of the requirements of college has been created.
 One misconception is that you have to be “smart” to go to college.
 Somehow smart got correlated to having straight A’s.
 While straight A’s are great, you won’t be shunned from college because you didn’t graduate high school with a 4.0 GPA.
 I believe being “smart” has a whole lot more to do with someone’s character rather than their grades.

-In my opinion college is for people who are resilient.
+In my opinion, college is for people who are resilient.
 College will be hard, I promise.
 You may even fail an exam or two, but be resilient.
 Put that exam behind you and be the boss of the next one!

 College is for people who have a strong work ethic.
 You will have to take classes that you don’t want to, maybe even one after another.
 What’s important is that you work just as hard in those classes as the ones you love.
 If you do that, you’ll succeed.

 College is for people who persevere.
 Most college students don’t just go to college full time.
-Some have full time jobs, families and children to take care of.
+Some have full-time jobs, families, and children to take care of.
 Life outside of school will present its challenges.
 Don’t give up.
 Persevere through life’s situations and get that degree you want!

 Please don’t wait to start college until you have those things perfected, because college isn’t just for smart people.
 That’s the beauty of college.
 It will teach you to be resilient, work hard and persevere.
 To go to college, you have to have the desire, heart, and grit and everything else will fall into place.

-Rebekah A. Dull,
+Rebekah A. Dull, BA